rilldata/rill/docs/docs/changes/dashboard-changes.md

 <img src = '/img/concepts/metrics-view/old-dashboard.png' class='rounded-gif' />
 <br />

 Historically in Rill, the metrics layer and dashboard configuration were a single file.
 As seen above, the metrics would be defined **inside** a dashboard YAML file along with the dashboard components and dashboard customizations.
 We found that this was not the best approach as we continued developement.
 In order to create a metrics layer in Rill as a first class resource and not a consequence of dashboards, we found it necessary to split the two resources into their own files.
-Thus, the metrics-view was born.
+Thus, the metrics view was born.

-## Splitting the Dashboard into two components, Metrics-view and Dashboard Configuration
+## Splitting the Dashboard into two components, Metrics view and Dashboard Configuration
 Splitting the metrics view into its own component allows us more freedom to continue building Rill and adding new additional features.
 Instead of querying a dashboard for data, we would be querying the metrics-layer.
-The dashboard will directly query the metrics-view along with many new components that are currently being developed.
+The dashboard will directly query the metrics view along with many new components that are currently being developed.

 ### New Metrics View as an independent object in Rill